 While I did expect New Mexico to be a challenge, I didn’t expect it would look so much like home — New Hampshire.
 The trees are similar, there’s fall foliage taking shape, and the roads remind me of some of the trails I might hike in the White Mountains.

 Running this thought through my head (after contemplating future dog names), I felt a bit homesick.
 Of course, I’m excited to complete my journey but I can’t say I don’t miss home.
-I also can’t say I don’t miss running water, a roof over my head, and not biking 7 hours a day, but that’s besides the point.
+I also can’t say I don’t miss running water, a roof over my head, and not biking 7 hours a day, but that’s beside the point.

-Fortunately I didn’t have too much time to pity myself as the smooth dirt road suddenly turned into scattered boulders, then into mud.
-I had enough to keep my mind occupied until I got to camp, and then had the pleasure of staring at the lake as the sun set over the trees.
+Fortunately, I didn’t have too much time to pity myself as the smooth dirt road suddenly turned into scattered boulders, then into mud.
+I had enough to keep my mind occupied until I got to camp and then had the pleasure of staring at the lake as the sun set over the trees.
 New Mexico does have its perks.

 Day 47 - Goldie’s Retreat on the River

 My homesickness didn’t stick for too long because about 20 miles into today’s ride, we took a left turn straight into New Mexico, New Mexico.
 Tall trees colored with green and yellow foliage were replaced with shrubs that sprouted from dry, sandy dirt.
 The dirt road itself was no longer an earthy brown, but now a very light tan with small red rocks littered about.
 Shade — virtually nonexistent.
 This was more like the New Mexico I was envisioning.